MrNerdy42/pymumble/API.md

 > Mumble.set_loop_rate(float)

-Set in second how long the library will wait for an incoming message, which slowdown the loop.
-Must be small enough for the audio treatment you need, but if too small it will consume too much CPU 0.01 is the default and seems to be small enough to send audio in 20ms packets.
+Set in second how long the library will wait for an incoming message, which slowdown the loop.tup Must be small enough for the audio treatment you need, but if too small it will consume too much CPU 0.01 is the default and seems to be small enough to send audio in 20ms packets.
 For application that just receive sound, bigger should be enough (like 0.05).